Loading...

 Payment Order Procedure

 For clear-cut debt cases with strong documentation, the payment order procedure offers an expedited path.
-The creditor submits evidence (contract, invoices, delivery proof) and requests the court to issue a payment order without a full hearing.
-If the debtor doesn't object within the statutory period, the order becomes enforceable.
+The creditor submits evidence and requests the court to issue a payment order without a full hearing.
+If the debtor doesn’t object within the statutory period, the order becomes enforceable.
+Significantly faster than full litigation — weeks rather than months.

 Full Civil Proceedings